-Following the completion of this offering and the Exchange Transactions (assuming 90% of the aggregate liquidation preference of all outstanding shares of Preferred Stock are exchanged for Class A common stock), we will have 16,581,117 shares of Class A common stock issued and outstanding (after giving effect to the Reverse Stock Split).
-Of the outstanding shares of Class A common stock, all of the 3,555,556 shares sold in this offering (or 4,088,889 shares if the underwriters exercise in full their option to purchase additional shares) will be freely transferable as the Class A common stock are bank securities and, therefore, are exempt from registration requirements of the federal securities laws pursuant to Section 3(a)(2) of the Securities Act.
+Following the completion of this offering and the Exchange Transactions, we will have 18,167,540 shares of Class A common stock issued and outstanding (after giving effect to the Reverse Stock Split).
+Of the outstanding shares of Class A common stock, all of the 4,000,000 shares sold in this offering (or 4,600,000 shares if the underwriters exercise in full their option to purchase additional shares) will be freely transferable as the Class A common stock are bank securities and, therefore, are exempt from registration requirements of the federal securities laws pursuant to Section 3(a)(2) of the Securities Act.
 Subject in certain cases to lock-up agreements with respect to our directors, officers and certain shareholders that restrict their ability, with certain exceptions, to transfer shares of our Class A common stock held by them for a period of 180 days after the date of the offering circular, as described under "Underwriting-Lock-up Agreements," shares of our Class A common stock outstanding following this offering may be sold into the market over time.
-Subject to certain exceptions, approximately shares of our Class A common stock will become eligible for sale upon expiration of the 180-day lock-up period.
+Subject to certain exceptions, approximately 8,715,113 shares of our Class A common stock will become eligible for sale upon expiration of the 180-day lock-up period.
 In addition, certain holders of our Class A common stock will remain entitled, under an existing registration rights agreement, to require us to register shares of Class A common stock for public sale in accordance with the terms of such agreement.
 See "Certain Relationships and Related Party Transaction-Arrangements with Certain Investors."
 Accordingly, the market price of our Class A common stock could be adversely affected by actual or anticipated sales of a significant number of shares of our Class A common stock in the future.